mlazarov/supervisord-monitor/Readme.md

 ```
-Did not receive a `200 OK` response from remote server.
+Did not receive a '200 OK' response from remote server.
 (HTTP/1.0 401 Unauthorized)
 ```
-Having "401 Unauthorized" means that you have connection between Supervisord Monitoring tool and Supervisord but the username or password are wrong.
+Having `401 Unauthorized` means that you have connection between Supervisord Monitoring tool and Supervisord but the username or password are wrong.

 ## Thanks to ##